pryvyd9/ScriptEditor/README.md

 - erase current character.
 Delete;
 - Undo character insert.
 Ctrl+Z;
 - Undo line break.
 Ctrl+Z;
+- Undo line merge.
+Ctrl+Z;

 ## Drawbacks:
 - line endings are hard coded.
 Will be difficult to repair;

 ## Known bugs:
-- not all edit capabilities' undo actions implemented.
-Crash expected;
+- undo cannot discern whether change was on the left or right of caret and will move caret to the right anyway;
+- undo when unremoved character is located right to the right of caret will cause caret to move beyond acceptable position and will be set on '\n' character;
 ## Update:
-- added undo actions for character insert and line break;
+- added undo actions for merging lines;